yesnik/php-oauth-github/README.md

 We registered OAuth application under our Github account and named it "PHP OAuth Github".

-You can register your own app and place its credentials under `config.php`.
+You can register your own app and place its credentials at `config.php`.
 Registration of new OAuth app is located at [Settings / Developer settings](https://github.com/settings/developers).
 Just press button "New OAuth app".

 ## Contribution